johnridesabike/bikewalklife/content/posts/2020/12/what-is-a-bicycle-street-the-answer-is-multi-faceted.md

 (Quoted from [How to Build Great Bicycle Streets](https://beyondtheautomobile.com/2020/11/25/how-to-build-great-bicycle-streets/).)

 I’m particularly interested in the “quiet streets” concept.
 In car-dominated cities, there’s a constant frustration with the noise and traffic in residential areas.
 This often causes residents to oppose any new housing out of fear that more neighbors will bring even more cars with them.
 (This kind of opposition to change is a [hallmark of the suburban experiment](https://www.strongtowns.org/journal/2020/9/4/seven-key-differences?rq=suburban%20experiment).)
 What if we flipped our priorities, so that new cars weren’t required for housing?
-Bicycling (and walking) isn’t an end unto itself, but is an excellent path towards other goals.
+Bicycling (and walking) isn’t an end unto itself, but is an excellent path towards other goals that benefit everyone.